-OPEB discount rate - The discount rate of 7.5% was used to measure the total OPEB liability.
-This discount rate was based on the long-term expected rate of return on OPEB plan investments of 7.5%.
+OPEB Discount Rate - A single discount rate of 6.95% was used to measure the total OPEB liability.
+This discount rate was based on the long-term expected rate of return on OPEB plan investments of 6.95%.
 The projection of cash flows used to determine this discount rate assumed that plan member contributions will be made at the current contribution rate and that school districts contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.

-Sensitivity of the net pension liability to changes in the discount rate - The following presents the Reporting Unit's proportionate share of the net pension liability calculated using the discount rate of 7.5% (7.0% for Pension Plus Plan), as well as what the Reporting Unit's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower or 1 percentage point higher than the current rate:
+Sensitivity of the Net Pension Liability to Changes in the Discount Rate - The following presents the Reporting Unit's proportionate share of the net pension liability calculated using a single discount rate of 6.80% (6.00% for the Pension Plus 2 Plan), as well as what the Reporting Unit's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage point lower or 1-percentage point higher than the current rate:

+Pension

-Pension 1% Decrease (6.5% / 6.0%) Discount rate (7.5% / 7.0%) 1% Increase (8.5% / 8.0%) Reporting Unit's proportionate share of the net pension liability \$ 104,393,000 \$ 80,137,878 \$ 59,716,610
+1% Decrease Discount Rate 1% Increase

+Reporting Unit's proportionate

+share of the net pension liability \$ 131,039,007 \$ 100,794,276 \$ 75,720,352

-Sensitivity of the net OPEB liability to changes in the discount rate - The following presents the Reporting Unit's proportionate share of the net OPEB liability calculated using the discount rate of 7.5%, as well as what the Reporting Unit's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower or 1 percentage point higher than the current rate:
+Sensitivity of the Net OPEB Liability to Changes in the Discount Rate - The following presents the Reporting Unit's proportionate share of the net OPEB liability calculated using a single discount rate of 6.95%, as well as what the Reporting Unit's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage point lower or 1-percentage point higher than the current rate: